learn-academy-2022-echo/week-4-assessment-HeavyArms0511/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. PostgreSQL: PostgreSQL is an object-relational database management system (ORDBMS) based on POSTGRES, Version 4.2, developed at the University of California at Berkeley Computer Science Department.
-POSTGRES pioneered many concepts that only became available in some commercial database systems much later.
+1. PostgreSQL: PostgreSQL is an object-relational database management system and it was developed at the University of California at Berkeley Computer Science Department.

-2. Ruby on Rails: Ruby on Rails is a server-side web application framework written in Ruby under the MIT License.
+2. Ruby on Rails: Ruby on Rails is a server-side web application framework written in Ruby.
 Rails is a model–view–controller framework, providing default structures for a database, a web service, and web pages.
+Which I feel is like React

 3. ORM: Object–relational mapping in computer science is a programming technique for converting data between type systems using object-oriented programming languages.
-This creates, in effect, a "virtual object database" that can be used from within the programming language.

-4. Active Record: Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
-Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
-It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system.
+4. Active Record: Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
+It is an implementation of the Active Record pattern.

 5. Migrations: Migrations are a feature of Active Record that allows you to evolve your database schema over time.
 Rather than write schema modifications in pure SQL, migrations allow you to use a Ruby DSL to describe changes to your tables.